MyStackOverflows/ADBHelper/README.md

 # ADBHelper
-a standalone Windows utility for uninstalling bloatware from your Android phone.
-Includes a rudimentary adb shell
+A standalone Windows utility for uninstalling bloatware from your Android phone.
+Includes a rudimentary adb shell.
+Written in C#